desmond-ong/psychWidgets/continuous_IOS/README.md

 Aron, A., Aron, E. N., & Smollan, D. (1992).
 Inclusion of Other in the Self Scale and the structure of interpersonal closeness.
 Journal of personality and social psychology, 63(4), 596.

-Dependencies: utilizes Raphael JS: http://www.raphaeljs.com My code is modified from the example given here: http://irunmywebsite.com/jQuery/voter.php
+Dependencies: utilizes Raphael JS: http://www.raphaeljs.com

+My code is modified from the example given here: http://irunmywebsite.com/jQuery/voter.php

+Note that all the links right now in my code are to my own copies of Raphael, jquery, etc. Do make your own copies if you choose to deploy this widget!